Reading’s Meite and Brentford’s Benrahma make Championship Team of the Week | Goal.com

 Ivory Coast international Meite scored four goals, the first in his career, to help Mark Bowen’s men bounce back to winning ways in style with a 5-0 triumph over Luton Town on Saturday.

-The forward swiftly completed his hat-trick moments before the half-time break before his 62nd-minute effort sealed the victory.
+The forward swiftly completed his hat-trick moments before the half-time break, and then his 62nd-minute effort sealed the victory.

 The Paris Saint-Germain graduate has now bagged 16 goals in 30 appearances across all competitions for the Royals in this campaign.